MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 <image>

-In the node group named **Spell cast on click** ...
+We pick up the flow in the node group named **Spell cast on click**.

 <overview image>

-... the true value of *isPressed* node causes an *if* node to trigger the *Set Variable: Object* node.
+The "true" value of isPressed* causes an *if* node to trigger the *Set Variable: Object* node.
 This node sets the *startGlowVFX* variable to "false", and this triggers the nodes in the **Networking startMagic** node group again.
-This time, the false value of *startGlowVFX* removes the value of *PersistentVFX* from a *Game Object: Set Active*, causing the particle effect that's the value of *PersistentVFX* to stop.
+This time, the "false" value of *startGlowVFX* causes the *PersistentVFX* particle effect to turn off.

 <image>

 Back to the **Spell Cast on click** node group.
-After a brief cooldown period, a sound is played, and then a different particle effect is triggered: *vfx_wand_blast_trail_spheres_01*, which is the value for the *ShootTrailVFX* object variable.
+After a brief cooldown period, a sound is played, and then a different particle effect is triggered at the tip of the wand: *vfx_wand_blast_trail_spheres_01*, which is the value for the *ShootTrailVFX* object variable.

 <image>